Second Publication Right

 When publishing scientific publications, authors usually assign their copyrights to publishers.
 Currently, the possibilities for second publication by authors - whether with publishers or in repositories - are limited.
 Universities and research funding organisations have long been demanding that knowledge created and published with public funds should be freely accessible to all interested parties.
 Free access to scientific publications is the basic idea of Open Access.
 However, the implementation of this idea has proven difficult in Switzerland - not least because the relevant legal foundations are lacking.

-Read through the two chapters “3.4.2 Publishing contract” and “4.2.5 Second publication right” of the Knowledge Base to learn more about the second publication right and how it is currently anchored in Swiss law.
+Regulatory Framework is a project funded by swissuniversities, in which a group of legal scholars, together with other experts, including CCdigitallaw, investigate whether and how Switzerland could provide for a (mandatory) second publication right for scientific publications and what regulatory challenges arise in connection with Open Access.
+You can find the final report of the project containing analyses and proposals for legal solutions concerning secondary publication rights and the OA as a regulatory challenge right here.
+Read through the two chapters 4.2.5 Second publication right and 3.4.2 Publishing contract of the Knowledge Base to learn more about the second publication right and how it is currently anchored in Swiss law.
 Look through the available FAQs to find answers to frequently asked questions and explore available training resources (short explanatory video, webinar recording, etc).
 You can also find useful external resources on the topic.

 FAQS